-Also, as per the chewable, dogs may enjoy the taste so much that they end up eating more than he should.
+Also, as per the chewable, dogs may enjoy the taste so much that they end up eating more than they should.
 However, very high rates of an overdose of glucosamine are rare.

-Some of the best foods in which to derive your dog’s daily consumption of glucosamine are found in trachea since it is made up of cartilage.
-Other great sources include chicken feet, beef knuckle bones, pigtails, mussels, shellfish, bone brother and other bones with great cartilage.
+Some of the best foods in which to derive your dog’s daily consumption of glucosamine are found in the trachea since it is made up of cartilage.
+Other great sources include chicken feet, beef knuckle bones, pigtails, mussels, shellfish, bone brother, and other bones with great cartilage.

 Some of the best sources of natural glucosamine for dogs are found in foods.
 The levels of glucosamine that many kibble manufacturers claim to have are actually not that great and these should not be used as a natural source for your dog.
 Just like humans, glucosamine is naturally found in the bodies of dogs.